yiruyang2025/yiruyang2025.github.io/_posts/2025-04-30-How to Create Adequate Job Positions in the AI Era - An Economic Perspective - Yiru.md

 ---
 layout: post
-title: How to Create Adequate Job Positions in AI Era - An Economics Perspective - Yiru - 26
+title: How to Create Adequate Job Positions in the AI Era - An Economic Perspective - Yiru - 26
 date: 2025-04-30
 description: ✨📍
 categories: Research